 - Intercourse with You: "Muskrat Love"

-- Lyrical Shoehorn: "A Horse with No Name" contains lines like "there were plants and birds and rocks and things" and "cause there ain't no one for to give you no pain".
+- Lyrical Shoehorn: "A Horse with No Name" contains lines like "there were plants and birds and rocks and things", "the heat was hot" and "cause there ain't no one for to give you no pain".

 - Military Brat: In real life; see Everyone Went to School Together.
 Note also that Dewey Bunnell was born in England.

 - Textless Album Cover: The aforementioned History: America's Greatest Hits had one of these in its original vinyl release (albeit with a title sticker on the shrink wrap).

 - Unplugged Version: Songs such as "A Horse with No Name" and "Sandman" use no electric guitars.